MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-schedule-api-performance.md

 **Step 2**: After the new OperationSet is created, an **OperationSetId** value is returned.

-**Step 3**: The client uses the **OperationSetId** value to make another Project Schedule API request.
+**Step 3**: The client uses the **OperationSetId** value to make another Project schedule API request.
 The result is a create, update, or delete request on a scheduling entity.
 When this request is made, metadata validation is done.
 If the validation fails, the request is terminated, and an error is returned.

 **Steps 4a–4c**: These steps represent the ACCEPT phase.
 The client calls the **ExecuteOperationSetV1** API, which sends all the changes to the Project Scheduling Service in one batch.
 The Project Scheduling Service runs its own validations on requests in the batch.
 Any validation failures undo the batch and return an exception to the caller.
 If the batch is successfully accepted by the Project Scheduling Service, the OperationSet status is updated to reflect the fact that the OperationSet is being processed by the Project Scheduling Service.